I’ve lived in Pennsylvania for many years now. People here tend to be plain-spoken, straightforward and friendly.

 - Make sure your customer knows you care just as much about them after the purchase as you did before.
 Check in to see if they’re satisfied or if they have any questions.

 - Start a long-term conversation by inviting prospects to join your email list.
 But don’t just demand they sign up.
 Offer them a gift.
 Need ideas?
 This post shares plenty.
-And this webinar has even more.
+And these webinars have even more.

 Make Yourself Accessible